1 - 7 Accept One Another

 V4.
 The Old Testament is full of examples.
 When you’re exploring the Bible, everything that’s been written can teach you something.
 God had it written with that purpose.
 It’s not just a group of coincidences.
 1 Corinthians 10 says everything that happened to Israel happened as an example for you (1Cor 10:6,11)!
 For this reason, you must read the Scriptures.
 Then you’ll learn about endurance and you’ll find comfort.
 You need endurance in this life because the life in Christ is made difficult by opposition and lack of understanding.
 Keep going!
 This is the encouragement that comes to you from Scripture.
 You also need comfort in this life where so many things can cause you to become disheartened.
 In the Scriptures you find how believers found comfort with God.

-When you’ve found endurance and comfort in the Scriptures, then you’ll have “hope”.
+When you have found endurance and comfort in the Scriptures, then you’ll have “hope”.
 Hope turns your eyes towards the future.
 The moment will come when endurance and comfort will no longer be needed.
 Then perfection will have come.
 Differences between weak and strong believers will no longer exist.

 V5.
 Since these differences do still exist, endurance and comfort are still necessary.
 You can find them with “the God of perseverance and encouragement”.
 This God is your God!
 When you’re centered on Him, you’ll contribute to the lasting unity of the believers.
 The differences will not estrange you from any other.